Loading profile data...

 The answers to these really depend on what information you have, what information you need, the level of commitment you need from people, and whether there will be any likely conflict as a result of the decision.

 Hopefully, if the evaluation step has worked effectively, a solution will be obvious.
-However, if it hasn't my advice would be to revisit steps two and three to see if any new solutions arise.
+If it hasn't, my advice would be to revisit steps two and three to see if any new solutions arise.

-Once a decision has been made, it's important that it is implemented quickly.
+Once you've made a decision, it's important to implement it quickly.
 Also, because not all decisions are good ones, the final step is one of evaluation and reflection.
 Was the process right?
 How could the process be improved?

 Stuart Hartley